We may receive compensation when you click on links to products from our partners.

 Over time in college, your interests may change.
 It’s often the case that after your first semester in college, you realize that the degree you’ve chosen isn’t the one you like at all.
 Hence, you switch to a different course.

 Despite this, your passion stays the same.
-By passion, this refers to the driving force that gets you motivated.
+Passion refers to the driving force that gets you motivated.
 This applies to who you are as a person, and what you’ve always loved.
 Despite the passage of time, it’s something that’ll always be a part of you.

 4. Write Down Your Goals

 The common goal is to be financially stable.
 But, every individual has their own set of goals in their life.
-This can both be both long- and short-term goal.
+This can both be a long- and short-term goal.

 As you choose a degree, you have to assess your goals, too.
 That way, you can make an ascertainment as to whether or not the degrees on your list can help lead you to any of your goals.